frankframework/frank-manual/docs/source/advancedDevelopment/authorization/secrets.rst

    :emphasize-lines: 11 - 14

 The trick is the attribute added to the ``<HttpSender>``: ``authAlias="myAlias"``.
 This tells the Frank!Framework to authenticate itself using basic authentication, using the secrets from alias ``myAlias``.

+This finishes the example started in subsection :ref:`advancedDevelopmentAuthorizationHttpInterfaces`.
+It :download:`is available for download <../../downloads/advancedDevelopmentAuthentication.zip>`.

 How to authenticate when the server URL is protected by another mechanism than basic authentication?
 If the secrets are part of the URL or when they are needed as query parameters or within headers, the secrets can be kept by wrapping them in parameters.
 Here is an example: